DSkrzypiec/blogImpl/content/post/year2024/index.md

 From the moment I assembled the new bike until the end of 2024, I managed to maintain regular cycling, even during the rainy autumn and colder winter periods.
-As we can see above, from March to the end of the year, I rode almost 3750km.
 From March to the end of the year, I cycled nearly 3,750 km, making the bike my primary mode of transportation and a key part of my training and recreation.
 I hope that in the coming year, this part of my life will remain at least at the same level.